This article is more than 5 years old.

 I have for 8 months past, been struggling against every obstacle, to get out my work, which was contracted to have been out in 3 months, & at last have got it before the world… I have just now began to circulate it and receive its avails, and a few weeks will decide how well I am to be paid.
 I sell the Book, since I have published, at £2.10, about 12 dollars per copy & the Am.
 Edition will be 8.
 Dollars.
 The commissions for selling are heavy and still my profits will be fair & considerable if I can give it an extensive sale, for which I must try hard.
 It has been reviewed in the most complimentary manner by the first Literary papers in London & consequently in the world.

 The book did receive glowing reviews, especially from the English critics, and it sold well enough to recoup Catlin’s investment.
-American reviewers, though generally positive, sometimes took Catlin to task for inserting into his narrative too much moralizing about the mistreatment of Indians by the government.
+American reviewers, though generally positive, sometimes took Catlin to task for inserting into his narrative too much moralizing about the mistreatment of indigenous people by the government.
 The Southern Literary Messenger, for example, concluded that Catlin “prefers savage to civilized life” and complained that “[O]ur country and its government… have been, and still are, perpetually assailed, by a spirit of mistaken philanthropy aggravated into fanaticism, as the stern, inflexible oppressors of the red man and the black man” [April 1845].

 Catlin’s narrative is indeed a very personal and sometimes opinionated account of his travels and his interactions with Indians.
 He often takes the “civilized” world to task for its unthinking dismissal of Indian culture: